Opinion: Afrobeats or Amapiano - What's the Best Description for Tyla's Music?

 The singer is caught somewhere between being South African and making music that can’t be strictly classified as amapiano, while also leveraging the "Afrobeats to the World" push.

-Tyla is undoubtedly the biggest breakout African star of the past few years.
-Following the release of her lauded 2024 debut album and her subsequent wins in several mainstream music awards shows for "Best Afrobeats," OkayAfrica wanted to take a deeper look into her music and its categorization by the industry.
+No other African artist is having as big a year as Tyla is having.
+Following the release of her lauded debut album and her subsequent wins in several mainstream music awards shows for "Best Afrobeats," OkayAfrica wanted to take a deeper look into her music and its impact on the industry.
 This is the first piece in this series.

 Of the six artists nominated for Best Afrobeats at this year’s MTV Europe Music Awards (EMAs), only one isn’t Nigerian: Tyla.